MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 # Lab 07: OPTIONAL --- Add Hybrid Identity with Microsoft Entra Connect

 # This lab will only function in a non-lab-hoster environment.
 If you want to try it using a personal account, it should work.
 You will not be able to perform within the class.

-**Note** - This lab requires an Azure Pass.
-Please see lab 00 for directions.

-**Note 2** - This lab is titled Optional.
+**Note** - This lab is titled Optional.
 It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
 Please feel free to computer it as time permits.
 If your company has already set up its Hybrid configuration, or you don't plan to use Microsoft Entra Connect, please jump over this lab.

 ## Lab scenario